 Crazy Horse is also extremely beginner-friendly.
-That is to say that the a many well-bolted, and easily accessible routes starting around 5 easy increasing to much harder grades.
-This makes it for a great place to take beginners on the first time out, or also serves as a place to increase your leading confidence.
+That is to say that there are many well-bolted, and easily accessible routes starting around 5 easy increasing to much harder grades.
+This makes for a great place to take beginners on the first time out, or also serves as a place to increase your leading confidence.

 Compare that to Tonsai, where there are only a handful of very busy “beginner” routes which you’ll likely have to line up for.